Codes Dictionary

 7.2.
 Exchange Rates

-The WID contains two types of currency conversion factors (PPPs and market exchange rates) for three currencies (US dollars, euros and yuans).
+The WID contains two types of currency conversion factors (PPPs and market exchange rates) for three currencies (US dollar, euro and yuan).
 We provide long-term series for both of these indicators, but note that to convert between currencies in our benchmark approach, you only need to use the last value of each series: see Thomas Blanchet, Prices and currency conversions in WID.world, WID.world Technical Note Series n°2017/3 for details.

 PPP Conversion Factors